 The Medicare Shared Savings Program (MSSP) attributes a patient population to providers based on the recent experience of those patients and asks that providers manage services for those patients within a budgeted limit.
 Even if those patients are healthy, the cohort will age and develop significant illnesses over time.
 If the group is higher risk, older or poorer already, the ACO has a financial challenge from Day One.

-Even with the best first year savings and a stellar array of cost initiatives, the ACO must attract additional and healthy patients into the organization for the future of the enterprise, while also improving the costs of current patients.
+Even with the best first-year savings and a stellar array of cost initiatives, the ACO must attract additional and healthy patients into the organization for the future of the enterprise, while also improving the costs of current patients.
 A general rule of business solvency is to keep current customers while attracting new ones.
 Up until now, health care providers did not worry much about appealing to consumers, by virtue of insurance-directed coverage.
-But management of financial risk, coupled with patients’ free choice of provider, compels re-thinking.
+But the management of financial risk, coupled with patients’ free choice of provider, compels re-thinking.

 Allowing patients to choose their providers affects the growth and sustainability of an ACO in an elemental way.
 If patients go elsewhere for services, the physicians will also leave to practice where they can maintain professional growth and personal economics.
 The ACO—even more than its participating groups and institutions—must be accountable for patient growth by understanding and responding to consumer health care issues.
 Here are three action steps to help ensure a sound growth strategy for ACOs: